kurtjarvis/csc840Final/README.md

 ## Why You Should Care
 This semester was a focus on multiple topics that were pieces of different aspects to offensive cyber operations.
 If you made it past chapter 5, you are probably committed to execution but how do we make it all work together to improve security?
-Here are the questions to ask yourself: ï How do I methodically go from no access to maximum access? ï How do I ensure that I donít miss anything? ï How do I estimate effort and timelines? ï How do I explain this to the consumer? ï How do I explain this to the team who is going to fix it?
+Here are the questions to ask yourself:
+‚Ä¢ How do I methodically go from no access to maximum access?
+‚Ä¢ How do I ensure that I don‚Äôt miss anything?
+‚Ä¢ How do I estimate effort and timelines?
+‚Ä¢ How do I explain this to the consumer?
+‚Ä¢ How do I explain this to the team who is going to fix it?

 ## Three Main Ideas
 1. Lockheed Martin Kill Chain (How do I break this down into steps